Moderna Inc. [MRNA] Price Analysis: NASDAQ:MRNA Bull Target $32.63 or Higher

 Moderna Inc. [NASDAQ:MRNA]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For Moderna Inc. [MRNA] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Moderna Inc. [MRNA], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
 On average, stock market experts give MRNA an Buy rating.
-The average 12-month price forecast for this stock is $31.86, with the high estimate being $40.00, the low estimate being $30.00 and the median estimate amounting to $32.50.
-This is compared to its latest closing price of $32.42.
+The average 12-month price forecast for this stock is $37.24, with the high estimate being $43.00, the low estimate being $32.00 and the median estimate amounting to $35.00.
+This is compared to its latest closing price of $34.66.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Moderna Inc. [MRNA] is sitting at 4.50.
 This is compared to 1 month ago, when its average rating was 4.50.